Heathcliff (comic strip)

 Heathcliff is an American comic strip created by George Gately in 1973, featuring the title character, Heathcliff the orange cat.
 Now written and drawn by Gately's nephew, Peter Gallagher, it is distributed to over 1,000 newspapers by Creators Syndicate, which took over the comic from McNaught Syndicate in 1988.

 The strip and its title character show some resemblance to the more famous Garfield, and as such, people commonly misconstrue Heathcliff to be a knockoff; however, Heathcliff was published five years before the first nationally-syndicated Garfield strip.

 The strip is usually presented in single-panel gag cartoons on weekdays.
 On Sundays, however, the strip is expanded to multiple panels (usually 6–8) and titled Sunday with Heathcliff.
 A regular feature in the Sunday strips is Kitty Korner, which illustrates single-panel reader-submitted stories about real-world cats and is placed in the bottom right corner, hence the name.

-Heathcliff daily comics can be currently read online either with a subscription on GoComics, with archives currently dating back to 2002, or for free on the Creators Syndicate website, with an archive dating back to 2007.

 History

 After drawing less popular comic strips Hapless Harry and Hippy for several years, George Gately found success with his single panel comic Heathcliff, first published on September 3, 1973.
 The orange cat was named after the antiheroic character Heathcliff from Emily Bronte's novel Wuthering Heights.

 By the 1990s, Gately's brother, cartoonist John Gallagher regularly contributed to the strip, as did inker Bob Laughlin.

-Peter Gallagher, the nephew of Gately and John Gallagher, took over the strip in 1998, after working with his uncles in an unofficial apprenticeship in the four years prior to their retirement.
-Gately would die three years later in 2001.
+Peter Gallagher, the nephew of Gately and John Gallagher, began working with his uncles in an unofficial apprenticeship in 1994 and took over writing and illustrating the strip with their retirement in 1998.
+Gately died three years later in 2001.